๐ŸŽŸ๏ธIntro to American Government

 Why This Matters

-Impeachment is one of the most powerful examples of checks and balances in the Constitution—it's how the legislative branch holds the executive and judicial branches accountable.
-When you study this process, you're really learning about separation of powers, federalism, and the Founders' fear of concentrated authority.
-The AP exam loves to test whether you understand not just the steps, but why each chamber plays its specific role and what constitutional principles are at work.
+Impeachment is one of the most powerful examples of checks and balances in the Constitution.
+It's how the legislative branch holds the executive and judicial branches accountable.
+When you study this process, you're really learning about separation of powers and the Founders' fear of concentrated authority.
+Exams love to test whether you understand not just the steps, but why each chamber plays its specific role and what constitutional principles are at work.

 Don't just memorize the sequence of events.
 Know which chamber does what, why the Founders split the process between the House and Senate, and what voting thresholds apply at each stage.
-Understanding the why behind impeachment—accountability without tyranny—will help you tackle FRQs that ask you to connect this process to broader constitutional design.
+Understanding the why behind impeachment will help you tackle free-response questions that ask you to connect this process to broader constitutional design.

 The House Phase: Investigation and Accusation

-The House of Representatives holds the sole power of impeachment under Article I. Think of the House as the grand jury in a criminal case—its job is to investigate and decide whether formal charges are warranted, not to determine guilt.
+The House of Representatives holds the sole power of impeachment under Article I, Section 2.
+Think of the House as the grand jury in a criminal case.
+Its job is to investigate and decide whether formal charges are warranted, not to determine guilt.

 Initiation of Impeachment Proceedings

-• Any House member can introduce an impeachment resolution—this low barrier ensures accountability remains accessible
+• Any House member can introduce an impeachment resolution, which keeps the accountability mechanism accessible

 • The sole power of impeachment belongs exclusively to the House, per Article I, Section 2

-• A simple majority vote (218 of 435) is required to formally begin the process
+• A simple majority vote (218 of 435) is needed to formally begin the inquiry process

 Committee Investigation

-• House Judiciary Committee typically leads investigations, though special committees may be formed
+The House Judiciary Committee typically leads the investigation, though special committees can be formed.
+This is where the factual record gets built.

-• The investigation determines whether "high crimes and misdemeanors" have occurred, the constitutional standard for impeachment
+• The investigation centers on whether "high crimes and misdemeanors" have occurred, which is the constitutional standard for impeachment

 Drafting Articles of Impeachment